 Start high plank with your hand underneath shoulders.
 Drive your right knee toward right elbow, then left knee to left elbow.
 Then, complete one push-up.
 Repeat 15 times.

+If you don’t have a jump rope, you can do an air jump rope.
 Bring both feet together and take your hands out as if you were holding an actual jump rope.
-Jump side to side like you were in a slalom ski race.
-Complete 50 total jumps.

 Start standing with feet hip-width apart.
-Extend left foot behind you into a reverse lunge, pause, then kick your left heel out in front of you into a front kick.
+Extend left foot behind you into a reverse lunge, pause the return to starting position.
 That's one rep. Complete 15 reps per side.

-To make the most of a quick good morning workout routine, add in exercises that target your whole body.
-Repeat this circuit of morning exercises two to three times to maximize your morning workout.
+To make the most of a quick good morning workout routine, you can also add in exercises that target your whole body.